 The number of digital tools that exist to solve problems in healthcare administration, from scheduling to marketing, can be overwhelming.
 As many healthcare providers have rapidly transitioned to a telehealth system, the need to simplify processes is as urgent as ever.
 Understanding which digital tools will improve the patient experience—and which tools will cause more headaches than they’re worth—can save you time and money (and some of those headaches, too).

 While most digital trends come and go, research from the past five years indicates that QR codes are here to stay.
 Thanks to their ease of use and the integration of QR code scanners into smartphone cameras, QR code use has exploded since 2014.
-According to a recent study conducted by Statista, 11 million Americans are estimated to use a QR code in 2020.
-Also in 2020, more and more people will purchase smartphones and gain access to high-speed internet.
+According to a recent study conducted by Statista, 11 million Americans are estimated to use a QR code as of 2020.

 For healthcare providers, the opportunities for QR codes are vast.
 Through the use of a single tool, providers can direct consumers to a website, pinpoint locations, create events, and communicate with patients.
 Having a thorough understanding of QR code applications can help simplify payment collections, communicate information, and increase efficiency in the patient-provider relationship.